rastersoft/SpecOS/readme.md

                      can; if it is 0, it will run only if it receives a signal which is enabled in this mask
               bit 7: wait_next_loop.
-This is used to implement Round-Robin X bytes: task's stack
+This is used to implement Round-Robin 1 byte:  PID for this task.
+Used to identify it and its resources.
+     X bytes: task's stack

 The location of this list is set in the source code with the PRTABLE definition.